 • young people who are having difficulty managing their emotions, such as anger; and

 • as part of a graduated response to decide whether or not to put SEN support in place where difficulties are caused by events such as bullying or bereavement.

 Many pupils report improvements in their capacity to study and learn following counselling and frequently report that counselling helps them to concentrate.
 Pupils also report an increased motivation for school and schoolwork.
 Headteachers and pastoral care teachers are also supportive of counselling in helping pupils to study and learn, particularly in facilitating the young person’s ability to concentrate in class, as well as increasing their attendance at school and improving behaviour.
 Evidence indicates that in secondary schools the most frequent issue that young people present to school based counselling, as recorded by their counsellor, is family issues.
 Anger is the second most common presenting issue, and is significantly more common for males, with about one quarter of all males presenting with this difficulty.
 ‘Behaviour’ is another common presenting issue at school based counselling; as are bereavement, bullying, self-worth and relationships in general.
 For the young people themselves, the most frequent goal they wish to work on when coming to counselling is increasing their self confidence.

 Counselling Provision at Howletch Lane Primary School

-We have a part time counsellor, Miss.
-L Turner, working in school, alongside children, staff and parents.
-Referral's are made by the children themselves, by staff members and parents and carers.
-Consent is always gained from the children and relevant parent/carers before 1-2-1 sessions are begun.
+We have a part time counsellor, Mrs Carol Gash, who has recently joined us.
+Carol works in school every Tuesday afternoon in order to support pupils in need of this service.
+Referrals are made by the children themselves, by staff members and parents and carers.
+Consent is always gained from the children and relevant parent/carers before 1 to 1 sessions are begun.
 Group sessions are also provided as some children will prefer this approach.
-If you think that your child, or even yourself will benefit from counselling then please contact the school to discuss this.
+If you think that your child will benefit from counselling then please contact the school to discuss this.